See How Indian Rhythm Works

 Explore the relationship between tempo and density across the five laya zones, from Ati Vilambit to Ati Drut.
 Then zoom out to see how rhythm lives inside a full rāg performance, from the unmeasured ālāp to the climactic final cadence.

 A tanpura drone in all 12 keys gives your practice a tonal anchor.
 Haptic pulses mark sam or every beat.
 A session counter tracks your cycles and elapsed time.
-A 50-term glossary with Devanāgarī helps you learn the vocabulary alongside the music.
+A glossary of 50+ terms with Devanāgarī helps you learn the vocabulary alongside the music.

 Write to us.
 Every message is read by the author.
 For anything urgent you can also email marc@asv.pt directly.